an-agha/Adharsh-portfolio/README.md

 - [Nuxt Icon](https://nuxt.com/modules/icon)

 #### Data
-Portfolio data is taken from the files present in the `data` directory, replace them with the desired content & files.
+Portfolio data is taken from the files present in the `data` directory, replace them with the desired content.
+The files are to be put in the `public` directory if a local image is needed to be used, a relative path is to be used in the data files.
+If an online image is needed to be used, just use the image URL in the data files.